Bitcoin vs. Ethereum

 Ethereum was distributed in the form of an ICO (Initial Coin Offering), whereby 31,529 BTC were traded for 60,102,216 ETH in advance of the Ethereum blockchain’s launch.

-Approximately $14m USD was raised in this fashion by the Ethereum Foundation, which awarded itself 12m ETH; roughly 14% of the current total supply.
+Approximately $14m USD was raised in this fashion by the Ethereum Foundation, which awarded itself 12m ETH; roughly 20% of the initial supply.

 Bitcoin’s scripting language is intentionally limited to transactional processing, known as turing incomplete.
 In other words, it’s a simple language that known only how to do one thing – send money from A to B.